premkpavuluri/microservices-research/members/ashritha.md

 Microservices are only viable for mature products

+## 7. Why projects moving towards microservices.

 Some companies which moved to microservices from monolithic

 - Amazon :

+  One of the most influential economic and cultural forces in the world

   - Moving to microservices increased their scalability.
   - Allowed each team to handle their own service and processes.